Microsoft Paint

-Microsoft Paint is a simple raster graphics editor that has been included with all versions of Microsoft Windows.
+Microsoft Paint (commonly known as MS Paint or simply Paint) is a simple raster graphics editor that has been included with all versions of Microsoft Windows.
 The program opens, modifies and saves image files in Windows bitmap (BMP), JPEG, GIF, PNG, and single-page TIFF formats.
 The program can be in color mode or two-color black-and-white, but there is no grayscale mode.
 For its simplicity and wide availability, it rapidly became one of the most used Windows applications, introducing many to painting on a computer for the first time.
-It is still widely used for simple image manipulation tasks.

-In July 2017, Microsoft added Paint to the list of deprecated features of Windows 10 and announced that it would become a free standalone application in Microsoft Store.
-Microsoft had envisioned Paint 3D as a replacement.
-However, Paint continued to be included with Windows 10.
-Microsoft eventually reversed course and announced an updated version of Paint in Windows 11.
-Instead, Microsoft deprecated Paint 3D.
+In July 2017, Microsoft added Paint to the list of deprecated features of Windows 10 and announced that it had become a free standalone application in Microsoft Store, with Paint 3D as its replacement.
+However, as a result of public demand from users, Paint has continued to be included with Windows 10 and even Windows 11, with Microsoft instead deprecating Paint 3D.
+Windows 11 also includes an updated version of Paint in later versions that added, among other updates, a revamped UI and dark mode support.

 History

-The first version of Paint was programmed by Dan McCabe and introduced with the first version of Windows, Windows 1.0, in November 1985 as a competitor to Macintosh's MacPaint.
-It was a licensed version of ZSoft Corporation's PC Paintbrush that shipped with 24 tools and can read and write files only in the proprietary "MSP" format drawn in monochrome graphics.
+Paint was initially programmed, licensed and adapted from PC Paintbrush made by ZSoft, by Dan McCabe at Microsoft for Windows 1.0, released in late 1985.
+PC Paintbrush had been previously licensed and published with the Microsoft Mouse DOS drivers from version 4 (circa 1985), to compete with Mouse Systems publishing PCPaint with its own mice in 1984.
+PC Paintbrush’s inclusion in version 4 of the DOS drivers replaced the previously included Microsoft bitmap color editing application "Doodle", released in 1983 with the first version of the Microsoft Mouse drivers.
+With improved functionality over Doodle, it competed successfully against PCPaint and Mouse Systems.
+Paint included with the first version of Windows, Windows 1.0 in November 1985, had 24 tools, supported only monochrome graphics, and could read and write files only in the proprietary "MSP" format.
 Aside from "pencil" and "shape" tools and a brush that draws in 24 "brush shapes and patterns", the toolset also contained two features unique for the time: one the ability to draw Bézier curves and the other that forces lines to be drawn on three angles to create an isometric three-quarter perspective.
+Microsoft has since deprecated the MSP format, repurposing the MSP extension for the Windows Installer Package format.

-This version was later superseded by Paintbrush in Windows 3.0, with a redesigned user interface, true color support, and support for the BMP and PCX file formats.
-Microsoft had deprecated the MSP format, and Paintbrush could only read MSP files.
+Paint was later superseded by Paintbrush in Windows 3.0, with a redesigned user interface, true color support, and support for the BMP and PCX file formats.
+This version was also based on a newer licensed version of PC Paintbrush by ZSoft.